electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Comments

 {: .note }
-These comment actions have been abstracted into programming language style comments: [Comments](../comments)
+Comment actions have been abstracted into programming language style comments: [Comments](../comments)

 ---